|

 What's

 a prepaid SIM card?
-Well, to understand this and how its
+Well, to understand this and how it's

-connected to international cell phones, you'll some
+connected to international cell phones, you'll need some

 basic

-GSM Technology is Required
+Technology is Required

-- There are two basic technologies, CDMA and GSM.
+There are two basic technologies, CDMA and GSM.
 Each CDMA

 phone